-In this section of the report, we provide an operational analysis, including a determination of staffing needs and/or staffing assignment patterns, for JCSO jail operations.
-We assess the adequacy of the existing staffing based on current programs, task levels, and post assignments, provide an objective review of the level of efficiency at which personnel are assigned to the various functions of the jail, and provide recommendations for minimum staffing required to operate the facilities safely and efficiently.
+In this section of the report, Shive-Hattery provides an operational analysis, including a determination of staffing needs and/ or staffing assignment patterns, for JCSO jail operations.
+Shive-Hattery assesses the adequacy of the existing staffing based on current programs, task levels, and post assignments, provide an objective review of the level of efficiency at which personnel are assigned to the various functions of the jail and provide recommendations for minimum staffing required to operate the facilities safely and efficiently.